henryli-git/Bots/Image_Watermarker/README.md

 # Image Watermarker

-This bot adds watermarks to images.
+This script adds watermarks to images.

 ## Features
     *Supports jpeg and png images (pdfs are not supported)